raentena/MSSQL-Linux-Container-Kubernetes/lab/mod04/lab01/readme.md

 You can unset all other parameters exist in the mssql.conf file using this method.

-27. Key in your password.
+27. Key in your password if prompted for sudo.

 28. Restart SQL Server service for the setting to take effect:

-    `systemctl restart mssql-server`
+    `sudo systemctl restart mssql-server`

-29. Key in your password.
+29. Key in your password if prompted for sudo.

 30. View the contents of the mssql.conf file to confirm the memory limit is unset: